Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 VERSION AS OF 'snapshot-id-here';

 This time-travel capability extends to schema evolution, allowing you to query data with historical schemas for debugging, auditing, or regulatory compliance.
 When reading older snapshots, Iceberg applies the schema that was active at that point in time.
+For comprehensive coverage of time travel features, see Time Travel with Apache Iceberg.

 Managing Breaking Changes